How to Mute or Turn Off the Microphone in Windows 10

-Disabling the microphone has other everyday uses beyond privacy — for instance, to block it from picking up any noise at all while trying to record something.
-Also, it could be a barrier against websites which ask permission to use your microphone or camera.
+Disabling or muting the microphone has other everyday uses beyond privacy.
+For instance, to block it from picking up any noise at all while trying to record something.
+Also, it could be a security block against websites that ask permission to use your microphone or camera.

 Disable the Microphone in Windows 10